TechDanny/ToDo-List-Application/README.md

 ## Usage

-1. Run the application by executing the `app.py` file in the current directory:
+1. Run the application by executing the `app.py` file:
 2. The application will open with a sign-up page.
 If you are a new user, sign up to create an account.
 If you are an existing user, log in with your credentials.

 ## How to Use